logicmonitor/lm-powershell-module/Documentation/Get-LMAlert.md

 ## INPUTS

+### None.
+You cannot pipe objects to this command.
 ## OUTPUTS

+### Returns LogicMonitor.Alert objects.
 ## NOTES
-This function requires a valid API authentication session.
-Use the Connect-LMAccount function to log in before running this command.
+You must run Connect-LMAccount before running this command.
+Maximum of 10000 alerts can be retrieved in a single query.

 ## RELATED LINKS